usernamehw/vscode-commands/README.md

     "args": {
         "text": "npm run watch",
         "name": "watch",
-        "reveal": true,
+        "iconColor": "terminal.ansiCyan",// assign a color (from the current theme) to the terminal icon "reveal": true,
         "waitForExit": false,// will wait for terminal to exit before running next command "reuse": false,// reuse first terminal with same specified name (or create new if none exist)